datajango/Home/README.md

 I think the main three packages are number one python, number two pip and number three setuptools.
 The fact that a Python environment contains Python itself is the entire point of a virtual Python environment.
 Only there is nothing "virtual" about it.
 It's so not virtual that it in fact has it's own copy of the Python executable.
 But the next two package say it all.
 Number two is pip.

-## Note - Setting the Python runtime in Visual Studio Code
+## Setting the Python runtime in Visual Studio Code

 1. Create a folder called .vscode